gbhorwood/pollinate/README.md

 [![License](http://poser.pugx.org/gbhorwood/pollinate/license)](https://packagist.org/packages/gbhorwood/pollinate)
 [![License](http://poser.pugx.org/gbhorwood/pollinate/require/php)](https://packagist.org/packages/gbhorwood/pollinate)

 Pollinate is a command for `artisan` for use in Laravel projects that creates database seed files from your database.
 If you have data in a database and want to turn it into seeds, pollinate is here.
+Pollinate was developed as an internal-use tool for [fruitbat studios](https://fruitbat.studio)/cloverhitch technologies/kludgetastic implementations.

 ## Install
 Install via composer